 - Must submit a health and physical pre-assessment 30 days prior to reporting to ROCI (detailed in the ROCI pre-reporting guide, link in item 11 below).

-- Shall be able to pass a Physical Fitness Test and Swim Test prior to graduation from ROCI training (see Appendix 2 of the OJAK and the ROCI reporting guide, link in item 14 below)
+- Shall be able to pass a Physical Fitness Test and Swim Test prior to graduation from ROCI training

 - Test Score: There is no test score requirement for DCPA applicants

 - Be certified by the National Commission on Certification of Physician Assistant (NCCPA)

 - (If applicable) provide proof of documented patient care experience such as adult/family medicine, ER/urgent care, etc.

 - Tattoos: Applicants may not have tattoos or body markings that are inconsistent with the CG tattoo, body marking, body piercing, and mutilation policy.